NFL Week 11 takeaways: Steelers, Texans pad division leads

 Baltimore Ravens 24, Cincinnati Bengals 21

-In his first NFL start, Lamar Jackson provided a jolt of excitement to a struggling team and ushered in a new style for the Ravens offense.
+In his first NFL start, quarterback Lamar Jackson provided a jolt of excitement to a struggling team and ushered in a different style for the Ravens offense.
 Looking like a young Michael Vick, Jackson showed his explosiveness by running for 117 yards, the most by an NFL quarterback in four years.
 It certainly looks like Jackson will start Sunday against the Raiders, one of the worst defenses in the NFL.
 Asked if Joe Flacco can return for the next game with his injured hip, coach John Harbaugh said, "It will be tough for him this week coming up." -- Jamison Hensley

 Marvin Lewis isn't going to magically save the Bengals defense, and he doesn't appear to be able to save the offense, either.
 The Bengals played better against the Ravens than in recent weeks, but they still allowed a rookie quarterback to rush for more than 100 yards and couldn't drive down the field to score in two tries.
-The schedule should get easier with the Browns next week, but after the way the Browns beat the Falcons, that's no guarantee. -- Katherine Terrell
+The schedule should get easier with the Browns next week, but after Cleveland beat the Falcons, that's no guarantee. -- Katherine Terrell

 Houston Texans 23, Washington Redskins 21

-The Texans' 23-21 victory over the Redskins was their seventh in a row, and the team has a two-game lead in the AFC South, but Houston still has improvements to make.
-Bill O'Brien has repeatedly talked about the importance of winning the turnover battle, and quarterback Deshaun Watson -- who threw two interceptions on Sunday -- has to take care of the football if Houston wants to keep winning.
+The Texans' victory over the Redskins was their seventh in a row, and they have a two-game lead in the AFC South.
+But Houston still has improvements to make as Bill O'Brien has repeatedly talked about the importance of winning the turnover battle, and quarterback Deshaun Watson -- who threw two interceptions on Sunday -- has to take care of the football.
 The Texans have a big divisional game in Week 12 against the Titans.
 Watson threw an interception, and the Texans lost, when the teams met earlier this season. -- Sarah Barshop

-The Redskins need quarterback help after losing Alex Smith for the season to a broken tibia and fibia in his right leg.
-The good news for Washington is veteran backup Colt McCoy has been in Jay Gruden's system for five years and understands it well; he throws with rhythm and timing and teammates have always respected him and considered him a leader.
+The Redskins need quarterback help after losing Alex Smith for the season to a broken tibia and fibula in his right leg.
+The good news for Washington is veteran backup Colt McCoy has been in Jay Gruden's system for five years and understands it well; he throws with rhythm and timing, and teammates have always respected him and considered him a leader.
 But the Redskins don't have another quarterback on the roster, so they must sign one Monday; they likely will have four or five in for a workout.
 At 6-4, the Redskins are still a game ahead of Dallas in the NFC East.
-Losing Smith hurts, but if McCoy gives the Redskins a similar effort like he gave them in his one-and-a-half quarters Sunday, they can still contend over the final six games. -- John Keim
+Losing Smith hurts, but if McCoy gives the Redskins a similar effort like he gave them in his one and half quarters Sunday, they can continue to contend over the final six games. -- John Keim

 Detroit Lions 20, Carolina Panthers 19

-The Lions won for the first time in almost a month, but for all the positives for the franchise on Sunday -- improved offensive line play, a breakout game from Kenny Golladay, a defense that held the Panthers to 3.5 yards per carry -- there is one major concern, and that's the health of RB Kerryon Johnson.
+The Lions won for the first time in almost a month, but for all the positives for the franchise on Sunday -- improved offensive line play, a breakout game from Kenny Golladay, a defense that held the Panthers to 3.5 yards per carry -- there is one major concern: the health of RB Kerryon Johnson.
 Johnson went down with a knee injury in the third quarter and didn't return.
-After the game, Matt Patricia had no update on the rookie sensation.
-If the Lions were to be without Johnson for any period of time, it would significantly alter an offense that traded away Golden Tate at the deadline and then lost Marvin Jones Jr. to injury for an undetermined amount of time last week. -- Michael Rothstein
+After the game, coach Matt Patricia had no update on the rookie sensation.
+If the Lions were to be without Johnson for any period of time, it would significantly alter an offense that traded away WR Golden Tate at the deadline and then lost WR Marvin Jones Jr. to injury for an undetermined amount of time last week. -- Michael Rothstein

 The decision to go for the two-point conversion with just over a minute left against a struggling Lions team had a feeling of desperation, even though coach Ron Rivera argued he was just being aggressive and going for the win.
 But the Panthers are approaching that point of desperation, at least to win on the road.
 They are 1-4 away from Bank of America Stadium and now in a mix of teams fighting for a wild-card spot.
 At 6-4, with two of the next three games on the road, Carolina has to find a way to win away games if it has any hopes of being a postseason factor. -- David Newton